nathantibbitts/CanvasAssistantBlazor/README.md

 As of 1/3/2024 you are only seeing the Hello World and Counter click.
 That is expected!

+Information on how to setup Visual Studio on your own device can be found in the [Visual Studio Setup](VisualStudioSetup.md) docs.
+It also has some information for running the project on DTC computers.

 ## Steps on running the program with Visual Studio
  1. When you open the folder, you will see many files.
 Open up "CanvasAssistantBlazor.sln" with Visual studio **2022** or **NEWER**
  2. On the top of the screen.
 You will see **https** with a green arrow.
 Doube click on that to run the program(it might take a minute to run).